+The number of bytes free in the above message will depend on the amount of free RAM on your computer.
 The first line is also used for the default REPORT message, before any errors occur.

 One of three options may follow the BASIC command to cause a program to be loaded, and, optionally, executed automatically.
 Alternatively, you can use a program that is already loaded into memory by passing its address to the interpreter.
 Each of these possibilities is described in turn below.